Resources

 Establish Roles

-Define roles and responsibilities of partners to ensure a well-managed project as it unfolds with clear assignments for future management, programming and stewardship.
+Define roles and responsibilities to ensure a well-managed project.
+Set clear expectations for future management, programming and stewardship.

 Resource: Rails-to-Trails – Management Basics